-On online review site Reviews.co.uk, John Lewis scores 3.34 out of 5 from 87 customer reviews.
+Reviews.co.uk scores John Lewis Finance 2.64 out of 5 from over 145 customer reviews.

 What the Expert Reviews Say

-In a review by Which? that looked at 39 home insurance providers, John Lewis was rated joint 1st, with an aggregated score of 74%.
-The Which? review scored each provider in a number of categories: Customer (in which John Lewis were ranked 2nd with 74%), Buildings Policy (75%) and Contents Policy (73%).
+In a review by Which? that looked at 33 home insurance providers, John Lewis Finance was rated joint 3rd, with an aggregated score of 72%.
+The Which? review scored each provider in a number of categories: Customer (in which John Lewis Finance was ranked at 71%), Buildings Policy (72%) and Contents Policy (72%).